GreengageDB/greengage/src/interfaces/gppc/README.md

 }
 ```

-### To create a GPPC UDF in Greenplum Database:
+### To create a GPPC UDF in Greengage Database:

 Copy the code for the function into a text file named textcopy.c.

 Run `make` and `make install` to create a dynamic library textcopy.so
-and install the library into Greenplum Database.
+and install the library into Greengage Database.
 In the Makefile, we
 need to link the GPPC and may use PGXS to compile.
 E.g. we can add the
 following option into Makefile